-The Kungarakan language was considered an extinct Indigenous language, however, through the commitment and passion of Kungarakan people and others, Ngun Kungarakany is rising out of the ashes and well on its way to be recognised as a Pheonix language.
-Revived and ready to be spoken in its full glory.
+The Kungarakan language was considered an extinct Indigenous language but through the commitment and passion of Kungarakan people, Ngun Kungarakany like the Pheonix has risen out of the ashes, revived and ready to be spoken in its full glory.

 “Aborigines identify themselves by the language they speak and this gives them certain dignity and significance as a special group of peovple.

 As for us, it settles the matter of who we are, then we should move on to what we can do in the future”.

-The language revival commenced in earnest in 2018, with the assistance of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) approved funding for the Living and Breathing Kungarakan project which was in partnership with Batchelor Institute Indigenous Tertiary Education, Language Centre.
-This grant was a direct result of Helen Jowunga Bishop’s PhD endeavours.
+As a result of Helen Jowunga Bishop PhD endeavours, the language revival commenced in earnest in 2018 with the assistance of the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) approved funding for the Living and Breathing Kungarakan project which was done in partnership with the Batchelor Institute Indigenous Tertiary Education, Language Centre.

-The Living and Breathing Kungarakan project was officially launched at the 2018 Western and Northern Aboriginal Alliance (WANALA) forum held in Batchelor and Wadeye (NT).
-The theme for the WANALA forum was ‘The Language of Art & The Art of Language’.
+The Living and Breathing Kungarakan project was officially launched at the 2018 Western and Northern Aboriginal Alliance (WANALA) forum held on Kungarakan country (Batchelor) and WANALA hosts from Wadeye (NT) the ‘The Language of Art & The Art of Language’ was launched.

-The Kungarakanj language resources are due to be released soon, but, here is a taste of what is to come.
+The Kungarakany language resources are due to be released soon, but, here is a taste of what is to come.
 Arrakany tjaput wudjarmem